SamuelScheit/fingerprinting/paper/paper.typ

 FPJS uses the canvas API to render the following text, emojis and geometry:

-#image("canvas.png")
+#image("canvas1.png")

 The pixel data is then retrieved by calling #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL?retiredLocale=de")[`canvas.toDataURL()`] and hashed using #Murmurhash.
 However browsers such as #Footlink("https://github.com/brave/brave-browser/issues/9186")[Brave] or #Footlink("https://support.mozilla.org/en-US/kb/firefox-protection-against-fingerprinting")[Firefox] add noise to the retrieved canvas data.
-To verify if canvas noise is added FPJS calls `toDataURL()` twice and compares if the resulting buffer is equals.
+To verify if canvas noise is added FPJS calls `toDataURL()` twice and compares the resulting buffers.
 Additionally FPJS uses an embedded image to check if the #Footlink("https://datatracker.ietf.org/doc/html/rfc2083")[PNG] image data returned by `toDataURL()` matches the data of the embedded image. \
 If one of the checks fail noise was added to the canvas and the resulting hash is always unique per session and therefore unusable for identification without any further parameters.

 === WebGL

-#Footlink("https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API")[WebGL (Web Graphics Library)] is an additional API on top of the canvas element that allows websites to render 3D graphics, shaders and can also be used to create a unique identifier of the graphics engine.
+The #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API")[WebGL (Web Graphics Library)] is an additional API on top of the canvas element that allows websites to render 3D graphics, shaders and can also be used to create a unique identifier of the graphics engine.

 ==== Rendering